Thermal = anti ambush tool?!

 Frequently Asked Questions

-Thermal imaging detects heat signatures, allowing users to spot hidden individuals who would be invisible to the naked eye or standard night vision, especially in low-contrast environments like snow.
+Thermal imagers excel at detecting heat signatures, allowing users to spot hidden individuals in environments where they might be invisible to the naked eye or standard night vision, especially in cold or low-contrast conditions.
+This capability is crucial for identifying potential ambush threats before they are engaged.

 Related News